-Your 2L summer job search should be underway by late August/early September.
+Your 2L summer job search should be underway by late July/early August.
 Employers hire 2Ls much earlier than 1Ls, and it is important to be aware of hiring practices and deadlines for the employers you are interested in.
-We recommend that you speak with an OPIA advisor over the summer (and no later than September) to discuss your 2L job search.
+We recommend that you speak with an OPIA adviser over the summer to discuss your 2L job search.
 Check out our 2L job search timeline for more details about the overarching structure of your 2L job search.
+Additionally, take note of key dates in August and September for bidding and interviewing through the Virtual Public Interest Interview Program (V-PIIP).

 Apply to Fewer Jobs